 Step 2: Transcripts

-A high school diploma or equivalent is required for admission to MICA’s undergraduate degree program.
+A high school diploma, official high school transcript, or equivalent is required for admission to MICA's undergraduate degree program.
 Request that an official record of your grades be sent to the Office of Undergraduate Admission from your high school and from all accredited post-secondary institutions attended.

 Note: Only courses carrying a grade of C or better will quality for transfer credit.
 Up to 63 credits required for the BFA degree may be transferred from other accredited colleges.
 Exceptions will be made in certain cases.
 Liberal arts courses in which the course content parallels that of courses offered at MICA will be considered for transfer credit.
 Transfer of studio courses is determined by portfolio review and course equivalency.
 In some cases, the academic dean will consider waiving course requirements after an evaluation of art achievements gained outside formal school programs.